afyijcd/linux_2006_imac_4.1/README.md

 That's about everything.
 Reboot and enjoy your new 2022 iMac 4,1.
 Web Browsing, Email, Multimedia -- all the things!

 Performance-wise, it's an enjoyable computer in 2022.
 It's showing it's age in a few places, of course: you might encounter an occasional video driver glitch.
 Fullscreen youtube is not great.
 However, Youtube works quite well in a window or theater mode.
 Aside from these small gripes, it's a fun computer to use.
 Thanks to the SSD upgrade, many things even seem faster than when this iMac was new.

+## Afterthoughts
+It took me a while to get to finally get rid of the "loading Grub...
+Welcome to grub" messages at boot.
+Seems hard coded in the source of debian.
+So I uninstalled grub-pc and different other grtub packages.
+I change /etc/apt/sources.list to ubuntu bionic mirror (temporarily).
+Reinstalled the ubuntu grub-packages (to sda3!) and apt-mark hold the packages to prevent them from upgrading after I put debian mirror back.
+Real ugly hack.